Mitacs and Scotiabank

 - All academic disciplines

-- NFP or charitable organizations operating in Canada
+- Registered not-for-profit or charitable organizations operating in Canada

 Project partners and the scope of work outlined in the proposal must be eligible to participate in the Mitacs Accelerate program.
-For more detail about eligibility, please see the Accelerate program website.
-If you are uncertain of your eligibility, please contact Rebecca Bourque (firstname.lastname@example.org) or Sarah Fairlie (email@example.com).
+For more detail about eligibility, please see the Mitacs Accelerate program website.
+If you are uncertain of your eligibility, please contact the local Mitacs Advisor for your university or college.

 Project administration and eligible expenses will follow the Mitacs Accelerate program model with one of the two contribution structures outlined below: